-Our pistol crossbow review offers a detailed analysis of the pistol crossbows with the highest customer ratings.
+Our pistol crossbow reviews offer a detailed analysis of the pistol crossbows with the highest customer ratings.
 Then we offer some background and technical information that’s helpful in choosing the best pistol crossbow to meet your needs and preferences in our How to Choose the Best Pistol Crossbow for You section.

-Quick Answer: What Are The Best Pistol Crossbows?
+Quick Answer: The Best-Rated Pistol Crossbows – 2019

 The Best Pistol Crossbows